On This Page

 Very, very early in the morning, we were woken up by the obnoxious sound of metal beating on metal.
 Someone was attempting to break the lock off the door of one of the lockers.
 I bolted upright in bed (I was in the top bunk), expecting to see someone trying to steal my stuff.
 It turned out one of the other visitors had lost their key and had any early flight out, so they were trying to bust through the lock so he could retrieve his backpack.
 Relieved, I went back to sleep.

 Breakfast the next morning was served by a plump Peruvian lady, wearing a frilly white apron and a pair of black, thick-rimmed glasses.
 I remember being embarrassed when she asked me a question in Spanish and I could not comprehend it.
-I apologized for not understanding and smiled and nodded and we moved on.
+I apologized in Spanish for not understanding, smiled, and we moved on.
 Everything she had prepared was delicious.
 Little pan loaves, chunks of some pungent funky cheese, jam, and piles of fresh fruit (the watermelon was very seedy with an almost grainy texture, unlike the watermelon I’m used to).
 It was all laid out on a wooden table, buffet style.
 For drinks, we could choose from coffee, tea, or juice, pitchers of pineapple, passion fruit, or mango.
-There was a bowl of coca leaves and thin, white, triangle-shaped napkins set out as well.
+There was a bowl of coca leaves and thin, white, triangle-shaped napkins set out on the table as well.
 The napkins were completely useless as they did not absorb anything, but we encountered these same scraps of paper throughout the trip.

-Our second night in Peru and first night in Cusco we stayed at El Labrador, located just a few blocks from the Plaza de Armas.
-We got a little turned around trying to find it (carry a map on you!)
+Our first night in Cusco we stayed at El Labrador, located just a few blocks from the Plaza de Armas.
+We got a little turned around trying to find it (carry a map on you at all times!)
 The building was constructed with the old, Inca-style architecture.
 This time we had opted for a private room.
 It was cute and cozy.
 I got another opportunity to practice my Spanish with the young man at the front desk.

 Hiking Gear & Accessories